 - Project proposal due: Tuesday March 7.
 Before class, have decided on what to design, and have thought about how to create it.
 In class we will meet to discuss the project.

 - Product due date and draft writeup due: Tuesday March 28.
 In class we will work on the writeup and presentation.

 - Completed writeup due, and presentations: Thursday March 30.

 Project 3: Illustrate something mathematical

 Produce a model (or animation, or interactive demonstration) illustrating a mathematical object, process, algorithm etc. The model may be drawn from your previous mathematics classes, or (even better) mathematics that is new to you.
 I can give you references to read.
 For example there are many ideas in symmetry or knot theory or other areas of mathematics that are accessible and would be good to illustrate with a 3D model.

 - Rhinoceros the 3D design software we will use for the class.
-The software is loaded onto the laptops we will use in class, and the computers in the 3D printing lab.
+The software is loaded onto the computers in the 3D printing lab.
 The software is available for Windows and Mac through the College of Arts and Sciences (details to come).
 Meanwhile, a 90 day free trial of the software is available from here.

 - Grasshopper, a visual scripting language built in to Rhinoceros.

 - Cura software for converting a mesh (an .stl or .obj file) into GCODE that the printers follow to print your model.

 - Rhino-Python, an implementation of the programming language Python within Rhinoceros.